korjak/nn-maker/README.md

 # nn-maker
 nn-maker will be a simple library created to help with creating deep neural networks.
 ## Things already done
-- [x] poor parameters initialization (prone to vanishing/exploding gradients)
+- [x] parameters initialization, partly immune to vanishing/exploding gradients
 ## Things to do
-- [ ] preventing parameters initialization from vanishing/exploding gradients
 - [ ] cost function
 - [ ] regularization: L2
 - [ ] regularization: inverted-dropout